trambarhq/relaks-media-capture/README.md

 ### preferredDevice

 A text string indicating the preferred input device.
-If the device label contains the text, it'll be selected.
+If the device label contains the text, it'll be chosen.

 Default value: `"front"`